Moving to Sanremo, Italy

 If you are thinking about moving to Sanremo, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Sanremo can vary greatly depending on the location and size of the property.
 As of recent data, for an apartment in the city center, you might expect to pay somewhere in the mid to high range of hundreds of euros per square meter.
 For the same size apartment outside of the city center, the cost could be significantly less.
 For larger properties or those with special features such as a sea view, the price can easily climb into the thousands of euros per square meter.
-It's also worth noting that these are purchase prices, and rental costs would be significantly lower," remarked one expat who made the move to Sanremo.
+It's also worth noting that these are purchase prices, and rental costs would be significantly lower," remarked one expat in Sanremo, Italy.

 Should I buy or rent a home in Sanremo?